bowenl-math/bowenl-math.github.io/index.md

 Hello, I'm Bowen Liu, a PhD student in Yau Mathematical Sciences Center of Tsinghua University, under the supervision of [Chenglong Yu](https://chenglongyu.github.io/) from Sept 2022, and under the supervision of Mao Sheng from 2025.

-My research interests focus on vector bundles and Higgs bundles, such as non-abelian Hodge theory, stability condition, classifications and so on.
+My research interests focus on vector bundles and Higgs bundles, such as non-abelian Hodge theory, stability condition, and so on.
 Recently I'm studying bundles over abelian varieties.

 My email is liubw22 [at] mails [dot] tsinghua [dot] edu [dot] cn, and you can find me at S103 in C740 of Shuangqing Complex Building A.